CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

-CivicActions stores all software code in a git source version control repository.
+CivicActions stores all software code in a git source version control repository which is updated for all component installations, removals, and information system updates.
 This allows CivicActions to build an inventory of the system on demand.